merces/bashacks/doc/source/install.rst

 GIT
 ---

-Since the end of version ``1.5.0`` are working with separate branches for various activities, can have errors and problems in ``devel`` repository, but try to keep always clean ``master`` branch to your advantage.
+Since the end of version ``1.5.0`` we are working with separate branches for various activities, can have errors and problems in ``devel`` repository, but try to keep always clean ``master`` branch to your advantage.

 .. code-block:: bash